MicrosoftDocs/Edge-Enterprise/edgeenterprise/ms-edge-security-for-business.md

 > [!NOTE]
 > Windows Information Protection (WIP) configuration requires licensing Microsoft Intune or Microsoft Endpoint Configuration Manager, or using a 3rd party mobile device management (MDM) solution, which may have additional licensing requirements.

 **Microsoft Endpoint DLP will be natively supported only on Microsoft Edge upon its general availability in October**.
 Microsoft Endpoint Data Loss Prevention (DLP) integrates with Microsoft Security Center and extends information protection to Microsoft Edge to help alert users to non-compliant activity and prevent data loss as users work online.
-It discovers and labels sensitive data inside the enterprise that matches admin-defined criteria, such as files containing credit card numbers or governmental IDs (for example, social security numbers), financial information, etc. Microsoft Information Protection policies can be deployed to Microsoft Endpoint DLP without addition reconfiguration, including sensitive content identifiers and policies that IT admins have already customized.
+It discovers and labels sensitive data inside the enterprise that matches admin-defined criteria, such as files containing credit card numbers or governmental IDs (for example, social security numbers), financial information, etc. Microsoft Information Protection policies can be deployed to Microsoft Endpoint DLP without additional reconfiguration, including sensitive content identifiers and policies that IT admins have already customized.
 This is seamless deployment of information protection for IT admins.

 > [!NOTE]
 > Microsoft 365 E5 or Microsoft 365 E5 Compliance subscription required for Microsoft Endpoint Data Loss Prevention.